ebreton/ghost-in-a-shell/docs/INSTALL.md

     NAME=another PORT=3002 make

 ### per-path basis

+> The following variables will be used: NAME, PROTOCOL, DOMAIN, URI

 The [prod-stack](https://github.com/ebreton/prod-stack) will actually offer you more than a proxy-combo: you will get what you could need in production (Nginx, MariaDB, and use of Let's Encrypt for HTTPs)